Jean-Claude Carrière

 Jean-Claude Carrière (/fr/; 17 September 1931 – 8 February 2021) was a French novelist, screenwriter and actor.
-He received an Academy Award for best short film for co-writing Heureux Anniversaire (1963), and was later conferred an Honorary Oscar in 2014.
+He received an Academy Award for best short film for co-writing Heureux Anniversaire (1963), and was later given an Honorary Oscar in 2014.
 He was nominated for the Academy Award three other times for his work in The Discreet Charm of the Bourgeoisie (1972), That Obscure Object of Desire (1977), and The Unbearable Lightness of Being (1988).
 He also won a César Award for Best Original Screenplay in The Return of Martin Guerre (1983).

 Carrière was an alumnus of the École normale supérieure de Saint-Cloud and was president of La Fémis, the French state film school that he helped establish.
 He was noted as a frequent collaborator with Luis Buñuel on the screenplays of the latter's late French films.

 Early life

 Carrière was born in Colombières-sur-Orb in southwestern France on 17 September 1931.
 His family worked as vintners, and his parents subsequently moved to Montreuil, in the suburbs of Paris, in 1945 to start a coffeehouse.
 Carrière was a gifted student, and attended Lycée Lakanal before studying literature and history at the École normale supérieure de Saint-Cloud, a grande école.
 He went on to publish his first novel, Lézard, in 1957 at the age of 26.
 Consequently, he was introduced to Jacques Tati, who employed Carrière to write novels based on his movies.